Reagan1311/reagan1311.github.io/_pages/teaching.md

 nav_order: 5
 ---

-## MIT
+## University of Edinburgh

-- 6.008: Introduction to Inference, Teaching Assistant Fall 2021
+- Introductory Applied Machine Learning, Demonstrator and Tutor [Spring 2023]
-- 6.3800: Introduction to Inference, Teaching Assistant Fall 2022
+- Applied Machine Learning, Teaching Assistant [Fall 2022]

+## Sungkyunkwan University
+Digital Signal Processing, Taching Assistant [2018-2020]

 <!--
 For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.